emtron-australia/help/content/displays/functions/switch-logic.md

 ---
 title: "Switch Logic"
+description: "How to configure the switching input logic on the device"
 ---

 Switch Inputs allow any input channel to be used for binary switch logic.
 The output is either 0 when inactive/off or 1 when active/on.